jukkhop/kahvilat/docs/01-architecture.md

 The backend is a vanilla Clojure application running on the JVM.

 The backend's main purpose is to scrape data off Facebook, specifically the business hours for a given cafeteria.
-This functionality is provided through the `api/v1/place/:id` endpoint, which fetches the given Facebook page and parses the desired data fields, and returns back a JSON that can be easily consumed by the frontend.
+The backend exposes an endpoint, which fetches the given Facebook page and parses the desired data fields, and returns back a JSON that can be easily consumed by the frontend.

 In order to deal with Facebook's scrape-prevention mechanisms, a third-party data-scraping service [Scraper API](https://www.scraperapi.com/) is used.
 This service automatically proxies the requests and bypasses any CATPCHAs.